-- BSCI 2003 BEHAVIORAL SCIENCE RESEARCH METHODS Introduction to the logic of the scientific method as applied to research in the behavioral sciences; a beginning understanding of the interrelated steps in the conduct of a research study; and development of skills in the critical consumption of behavioral science research and the relationship of this research to therapeutic practice.
-(Topics include hypothesis testing, influence of paradigms, experimental design, techniques of scientific writing, research techniques, ethical issues in behavioral science research, bias, and expectation problems.)
-Required for all Behavioral Science majors.
-Prerequisite: MATH 2003, PSYC 1013 or SOCI 1113. - BSCI 3423 CULTURAL ANTHROPOLOGY This course is an introductory study of the cultural values and differences of the various peoples of the world.
+- BSCI 3423 CULTURAL ANTHROPOLOGY This course is an introductory study of the cultural values and differences of the various peoples of the world.
 The study seeks to develop an understanding of and an appreciation for the ways people of various cultural backgrounds perceive reality and relate to each other.
-Particular application is made on how these insights prepare individuals for cross-cultural living and ministry.
+Particular application is made on how these insights prepare individuals for crosscultural living and ministry.
 (Same as MISS 3423) - BSCI 3433 INTERCULTURAL COMMUNICATION Findings from the fields of communication, psychology, sociology, linguistics, and anthropology are combined with the study of characteristics of various cultures to provide the student with a basis for effective communication in all cultures.
 Prerequisite: SOCI 1113.
 (Same as COMM 3433, MISS 3433 and SOCI 3433) - BSCI 3561 STUDENT DEVELOPMENT TRAINING Peer counseling, relation building, leadership training, administration of discipline and other areas of student development will be studied.
 (Open only to Resident Assistants or with permission of the instructor.)
 May be repeated for a total of 4 credits. - BSCI 3571 STUDENT LEADERSHIP SEMINAR A seminar designed to train student leaders in leadership philosophy and skills related to student positions.
 Basic leadership skills are applied to specific tasks.
 (Open to students who desire a College leadership position.) - BSCI 4523 LEADERSHIP A seminar course which focuses upon managerial leadership, leadership of social movements, and informal leadership in peer groups.
 The course content concentrates on leadership behavior within organizations, on the interaction of people, motivation, and leadership and on the integration with theological insights.
-(Same as BUSM 4523)

-- BSCI 4552 PRINCIPLES AND TECHNIQUES OF ASSESSMENT Theory of assessment and psychological measurement; survey of individual and group tests used to measure general abilities, aptitudes, interests and personality characteristics.
-Special attention is given to the principles and techniques of assessment in the behavioral sciences. - BSCI 4622 or 4623 ADVANCE SEMINAR IN BEHAVIORAL SCIENCE (2 or 3 credits) Advanced study of a topic in behavioral science. - BSCI 4633 BEHAVIORAL SCIENCE SENIOR PROJECT A culminating, synthetic learning experience in which students apply the learning gained in the General College core, the Biblical and Theological core, and the Behavioral Science core courses to an integrated study project in the field of behavioral science.
-Students will meet in a seminar format for on-going discussion of their individual projects.
-Required for Behavioral Science majors in Track B. Permission of the instructor and senior standing are required. - BSCI 4953 PRACTICUM IN BEHAVIORAL SCIENCE Field education placement involving 12 clock hours minimum weekly under supervision of competent personnel plus one-hour weekly seminar on campus, or a summer field education placement experience involving 180 clock hours minimum under supervision of competent personnel.
+(Same as BUSM 4523) - BSCI 4622 or 4623 ADVANCED SEMINAR IN BEHAVIORAL SCIENCE (2 or 3 credits) Advanced study of a topic in behavioral science. - BSCI 4633 BEHAVIORAL SCIENCE SENIOR PROJECT A culminating, synthetic learning experience in which students apply the learning gained in the General College core, the Biblical and Theological core, and the Behavioral Science core courses to an integrated study project in the field of behavioral science.
+Students will meet in a seminar format for ongoing discussion of their individual projects.
+Required for Behavioral Science majors in Track B. Permission of the instructor and senior standing are required. - BSCI 4943 PRACTICUM IN BEHAVIORAL SCIENCE Field education placement involving 12 clock hours minimum weekly under supervision of competent personnel plus one-hour weekly seminar on campus, or a summer field education placement experience involving 180 clock hours minimum under supervision of competent personnel.
 Student integrates behavioral science practicum with prior and concurrent course work.
 Includes class presentations and simulations or practice situations that combine knowledge and skill utilization.
 Open only to students with major in Behavioral Science.
-Senior standing and permission of instructor required. - BSCI 4963 ADVANCED PRACTICUM IN BEHAVIORAL SCIENCE Additional field experience.
+Senior standing and permission of instructor required. - BSCI 4953 ADVANCED PRACTICUM IN BEHAVIORAL SCIENCE Additional field experience.
 Same requirements as BSCI 4953.
 May not be taken concurrently with BSCI 4933.
 Open only to students with major in Behavioral Science.
 Senior standing and permission of instructor required.